dthain/compilers-fa25/encoder.md

 ## Make a Makefile

-Now is the time to have a proper Makefile, and use it to build your compiler at all stages.
+Now is the time to have a proper `Makefile`, and use it to build your compiler at all stages.
 Make sure that the following commands work:

 - `make` should build the program `bminor` from sources.
-- `make clean` should remove all executables and object files.
+- `make clean` should remove all executables, object files, and intermediate files.
 - `make test` should run all your test cases.

 ## Development Log

 Create one more file in your repository (`devel.md`) which contains a development log.
 For each stage of the compiler, add a new section with a few thoughts on building this stage:
-- What AI tools did you use, and what sort of prompts did you provide?
+- What AI tools (if any) did you use, and what sort of prompts did you provide?
-- What parts of the code were easily generated?
+- What parts of the code were easy to get right?
 - What parts were difficult to get right and required more effort?

 ## Turning In

 Be sure to `git add` and `git commit` all of your files in your repository.
 (Don't add object files, executables files, or anything else that is built from source files.)
 Then review the [General Instructions for Turning In](general).
 Make sure that your code is tagged as a release named `encoder`.

-**This assignment is due on Monday, Sep 1st at 9:00AM Late assignments are not accepted.**
+**This assignment is due on Friday, Sep 5th at 9:30AM.**